htrajan/ht-drawsteel/Abilities/Common Maneuvers/Make Or Assist A Test.md

 title: Make Or Assist A Test
 name_raw: Make Or Assist A Test
 name: Make Or Assist A Test
-type: ..
+type: abilities
-subtype: data-rules-md
+subtype: common maneuvers
-kind: abilities
 ---

 # Make Or Assist A Test